Fast Personal Growth Through Slow Travel

 During slow travel, the most important exercises and changes are happening in your head.
 You’re out of your rut and exploring new paths.
 You’re absorbing new sights and new cultures.
 You’re having new experiences and seeing a new world!

 The change could be as basic as a different city (or island) in your state, or it could be a foreign country.
-Familiar food tastes different or you might eat an entire new cuisine.
+Familiar food tastes different or you might eat an entirely new cuisine.
 You not only hear different accents but new languages.
 You might have to express yourself in those languages, too, even if it’s just a few dozen words of pidgin.
-Before my next trip I should spend more time with language programs or even hire a tutor for a few hours a week.
+Before my next trip, I should spend more time with language programs or even hire a tutor for a few hours a week.
 I took years of French in high school and college, and those skills are still (mostly) there.
 My Spanglish is improving.
 Andalusian accents are very challenging– it’s like learning English from watching Monty Python movies and then living in Texas.

 Another interesting experience is enjoying a low-information diet.
 At home, every morning I checked a half-dozen websites for news and local events.
 On travel, however, I’ve only been reading Hawaii headlines and an occasional article.
 I haven’t even tried to keep up with Spain’s news, let alone global events.
 I can use my browser’s bookmarks whenever I want to, but I haven’t been interested.